Let's start with the basics. And go from there.

 But there are a few disadvantages when comparing them to regular tents.
 For example, the average instant cabin tent only sleeps between 2 and 4 people, and only a few of them can house 6.
 A traditional tent comes in larger varieties, meaning there’s more to look at when considering a group camping trip.

 There are still plenty of normal tents that only sleep 4 to 6 people, of course, but there’s at least the option to have more people.
-For an instant tent?
+For an instant canopy tent?
 Not so much.
 Not yet at least—let’s hope the market changes soon and develops bigger models for bigger groups.

 And finally, there’s durability.
 This is a big question among avid campers and newcomers alike.
 While the convenient setup is a great advantage, it makes you wonder how it fares against the elements.

-And as it turns out, pop up tents are less durable than regular ones.
+And as it turns out, pop up tents are less heavy duty than regular ones.
 It’s no secret that sturdy, well-maintained tents can take a lot of lashing from harsh weather conditions.
 Most pop up tents are waterproof and can resist rain and harmful UV rays pretty well, but that doesn’t mean they’re perfect.
 Even the best pop up tents trade durability for portability, but they make up for it in other advantages:

-On top of that, some of these tents are made for light recreational use only, meaning they don’t keep water out like a regular canvas tent.
+On top of that, some of these instant tents are made for light recreational use only, meaning they don’t keep water out like a regular canvas tent.
 Some hikers have pointed out that pop up tents are harder to repair because they fold, and are made of just a single piece.
 Many don’t even offer options on how to repair them.
 It’s not like you can remove a tent leg and substitute it for a better one—sometimes it might be easier just to purchase a new tent entirely.

 What Makes A Great Pop-up Tent?